 Visit my homepage.
 I am a polymath and a rōnin scholar with interests in many areas, including political science, economics, history, and philosophy.
 I've been writing about all of these topics, and others, for the past two decades.

-The Cost of Saving a Life
+The Progression of Life

 What can we say about the origin of life, or what form life may take in the future, and elsewhere in the universe?
 It can be troubling that all we have to work with is what we current can observe here on Earth, but this one "laboratory" still gives us volumes of information to answer these kinds of questions.
 For a more in depth analysis, you can check out my detailed paper on the topic: The Progression of Life: Before, Now, and in the Future; Here and Elsewhere.